ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   🟢 Result is not null (success)

-  ❌ The next page of pins doesn't contain any of previous pages pins (failure)
+  🟢 The next page of pins doesn't contain any of previous pages pins (success)